alexwlchan/alexwlchan.net/src/_drafts/picture-plugin.md

 For example, if the original file is 250px wide, and I want to show the image at 100px wide, then the plugin would create a 1x image (100px) and a 2x image (200px) but not a 3x image (because 300px is wider than the original image).

 This resizing happens as part of the Jekyll build process.
-Another approach would be to use a dedicated image CDN and create these derivative images at request time (e.g. [imgix] or [Netlify Large Media]), but I'm already doing custom steps in my Jekyll build and it was easier to extend that mechanism than add a new service.
+An alternative would be to use a proper image CDN and create these derivative images at request time (e.g. [imgix] or [Netlify Large Media]), but I'm already doing custom steps in my Jekyll build and it was easier to extend that mechanism than add a new service.
+It also makes it easier to work with images in a local Jekyll server.

 To tell the browser about these different sizes, I use the HTML `picture` and `source` tags, the latter with an `srcset` attribute: